 - Drizzle of vegan cream

-Cut the aubergines in half length ways, then again and cut into 2 inch chunks.
-Place on a baking tray and toss in some vegetable oil and salt and place in the oven.
+- Cut the aubergines in half length ways, then again and cut into 2 inch chunks.
+Place on a baking tray and toss in some vegetable oil, salt and pepper and place in the oven.
 Cook for 20-25 minutes, check after 10 minutes and give them a toss, if they look a little dry just add a bit more oil.

 - Add the chopped tomatoes and chickpeas and let simmer for about 10 minutes.
 You want it to be a thick tomato curry sauce, don't let it simmer for too long or it will be too dry.

 - Check the aubergine.
-It needs about 20 minutes.
-It should have crisped on the outside, and the flesh will be brown and soft.
+It should have crisped on the outside, and the flesh will be and soft and buttery.

-Serve with extra coriander and a drizzle of vegan cream and enjoy as a side or main.
+- Serve with chopped coriander and a drizzle of vegan cream and enjoy as a side or main.
 Will keep in the fridge for 3-5 days in an airtight container.

 If you like it spicy, don't de-seed the red chilli.